Bruce Seals: 1975–76 season

-Seals was drafted by the Seattle SuperSonics in the second round of the 1975 NBA draft.

-Seals played 81 games for the Seattle SuperSonics in the 1975–76 season.
-He averaged 30.1 minutes per game, with 11.8 points per game.
-He contributed a total of 957 points to the Seattle SuperSonics this season.
+Seals was drafted by the Seattle SuperSonics in the second round of the 1975 NBA draft and played 81 games for the Sonics the 1975–76 season.
+He averaged 30.1 minutes per game, with 11.8 points per game (ppg) and contributed a total of 957 points to the Seattle SuperSonics.
 Seals performed well in the post-season, playing 6 games, racking up 181 minutes on the court, and supplying 78 points, with 13 ppg for the Seattle SuperSonics.

-The 1975–76 season saw the Seattle SuperSonics finishing the season at second-place in the Pacific Division of the Western Conference, with a record of 43-39 (.524) behind the Golden State Warriors who led the division and conference with a record of 59-23 (.720).
+The 1975–76 season saw the Seattle SuperSonics finishing the season at second-place in the Pacific Division of the Western Conference, with a record of 43–39 (.524) behind the Golden State Warriors who led the division and conference with a record of 59–23 (.720).
 The SuperSonics’ record placed them in the second place spot across the entire Western Conference, which consisted of nine teams, still only being led by the Golden State Warriors.

-Seals finished the season tied for the fourth highest amount of personal fouls in the league, with 314.
+Seals finished the season tied for the fourth highest number of personal fouls in the league, with 314.

 1976–77 season

 Seals played 81 games for the Seattle SuperSonics in the 1976–77 season.
-He averaged 24.4 minutes per game, with 11.0 points per game.
-He contributed a total of 894 points to the Seattle SuperSonics this season.

-The 1976–77 season saw the Seattle SuperSonics finishing the season near the bottom of the division and conference with a 40-42 record (.488), among eleven teams that comprised the Western Conference.
+He averaged 24.4 minutes per game, with 11.0 points per game and contributed a total of 894 points to the Sonics in the season.
+The 1976–77 season saw the Seattle SuperSonics finishing the season near the bottom of the division and conference with a 40–42 record (.488), among eleven teams that comprised the Western Conference.

 1977–78 season

 Seals played 73 games for the Seattle SuperSonics in the 1977–78 season.
 He averaged 18.1 minutes per game, with 7.8 points per game.
 He contributed a total of 571 points to the Seattle SuperSonics this season.

 Seals played very little in the post-season, playing in 9 games, but only racking up 92 minutes on the court.
 He contributed a total of 27 points for the Seattle SuperSonics in the post-season.

-The 1977–78 season saw the Seattle SuperSonics finishing the season fourth in the eleven-team Western Conference, third in the Pacific Division with a record of 47-35 (.573).
+The 1977–78 season saw the Seattle SuperSonics finishing the season fourth in the eleven-team Western Conference, third in the Pacific Division with a record of 47–35 (.573).
 Seattle managed to win the Western Conference, and led the Washington Bullets before losing the series in the NBA Finals.

 While Seattle boasted the third highest ranked defense in the NBA at the close of the season, they also represented the second worst offensive ranking among twenty-two teams.